Umuzi-org/ACN-syllabus/content/topics/reopening-pull-request/_index.md

 ![](compare&pr.png)

-## How to reopen a closed Pull request
+## How to reopen a closed pull request

 **N.B!
 The pull request must not be merged, just closed.
 If changes are requested on previously merged work, a new pull request will need to be made**

-- Open your project on GitHub and Click on Pull requests
+- Open your project on GitHub and Click on `Pull requests`
 ![](project-page.png)

-- Click on closed
+- Click on `closed`
 ![](closed.png)

-- Click on the Pull Request you want to reopen
+- Click on the pull request you want to reopen
 ![](pr.png)

 - Scroll to the end of the page and click on `Reopen pull request`